Topics in the Article:

 Excesses of honey have been known to cause bacterial sepsis (extreme overgrowth) (even though honey reduces bacteria in instances, the sugars in the honey will feed bacteria when taken in excess, especially when consumed with oils/fats).

-Stimulants – coffee, energy drinks, black and green tea, chocolate, cacao, caffeinated colas, etc., each of which over-stimulate the nervous system, exhaust the adrenals, deplete the kidney jing and weaken critical spleen functions.
+Stimulants – coffee, energy drinks, black and green tea, matcha, chocolate, cacao, colas, etc., each of which, in quantity or with daily use, over-stimulate the nervous system, exhaust the adrenals, deplete the kidney jing, and weaken critical spleen functions.

-Yerba mate´ is also a stimulant, yet is much safer than the previous mentions.
-(Mate´ will stress the spleen somewhat in amounts of two tablespoons or more of the cut leaf in a French press, but builds strength in other areas due to its nearly 200 nutrients.
-Moderate amounts are therapeutic, but can overstimulate an extremely exhausted adrenal or stressed spleen condition.)
+Yerba mate´ is also a stimulant, yet is gentler on the nervous system than the previous mentions.
+On the other hand, mate´ will over-stress the spleen with regular use and is more likely to cause chronic fatigue than the other options as a result, but builds strength in other areas due to its nearly 200 phytonutrients.

 Alcohol – Often people may drink alcohol to help them get to sleep (alcohol is initially a sedative).
 However, it can also lead to disrupted sleep, as alcohol can have a rebound effect later in the night, which means, as its effects wear off in the middle of the night, the original insomnia returns worse than before.
 Alcohol also reduces REM sleep, so the quality of rest diminishes with its use.

-Concentrated sweeteners, stimulants and alcohol, while frequently sought to relieve the the symptoms of hormonal exhaustion, are not corrective of the original cause of the problem.
-All too often they ARE the primary cause of the problem – and they are not alone.
+Secondarily, concentrated sweeteners, stimulants, and alcohol, while frequently sought to relieve the symptoms of hormonal exhaustion and stress, are not corrective of the original cause of the problem.
+All too often they are the primary cause of the problem – and they are not alone.

 In addition to the above habit-forming food and drink there is one seemingly natural herb that has done more to diminish the quality of sleep than any other.